 More often than not, a rash from poison ivy does not require any further medical assistance.
 However, in the event that an appointment is made, the doctor will be able to make a diagnosis simply from looking at the rash.
 There is no need to perform any additional tests.

-Most for poison ivy involve methods to perform at home, with the rash giving away and disappearing within two to four weeks.
+Most treatments for poison ivy involve methods to perform at home, with the rash giving away and disappearing within two to four weeks.
 During that time period, it is possible to use different remedies to help relieve the itching and other symptoms.
 These may include oatmeal baths, cool compresses and some anti-itch over the counter medications.

 Prednisone or some other oral corticosteroid may be prescribed by a doctor in the event that many blisters appear or the rash is wide in location.
 Other treatments may include an oral antibiotic prescriptions in the event that the site of the rash develops some kind of bacterial infection.